ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * Triangular solves with one or more "right-hand side" vectors
 * Generating and applying plane (Givens) rotations

-The BLAS works with the following matrix storage formats:
+Our algorithms work with most the matrix storage formats that the BLAS Standard supports:

 * "General" dense matrices, in column-major or row-major format
-* Dense banded matrices, stored either as general dense matrices, or in a "packed" format
 * Symmetric or Hermitian (for complex numbers only) dense matrices, stored either as general dense matrices, or in a packed format
 * Dense triangular matrices, stored either as general dense matrices or in a packed format
-* Dense banded triangular matrices, stored in a packed format

-We initially propose to implement all these features.
 Our proposal also has the following distinctive characteristics:

 * It uses free functions, not arithmetic operator overloading.